ajfisher/embodied-bots/slides/slides.md

 Notes:

-A good example of this was facebook's AI project that sent the world into a spin.
+An anti-example of this was facebook's AI project that sent the world into a spin.

 In this scenario, the bots were using english via chat bots and evolved strategies (ie intelligence or embedded cognition) to negotiate numbers of balls shared